Italian Sausage Rice Recipe | Easy One Pan Meal

-My Italian sausage rice recipe is a quick and easy one-pan meal!
-Italian sausage cooked with bone broth for extra protein and an added rich, savory flavor that is so delicious you’ll keep going back for more!
+Italian sausage is cooked with rice and bone broth for extra protein.
+The result is a hearty, savory dish loaded with protein and goodness.
 I used pork sausage, but you can use my homemade chicken Italian sausage to lighten it up.
+A generous amount of parsley at the end brightens it up!

-It’s perfect for busy weeknights and holds up well, making it ideal for your work lunches or high-protein meal prep.
-If freezer meals are more your style, this freezes and defrosts beautifully!
-Add roasted broccoli for a sausage broccoli rice situation, and enjoy the leftovers the next morning with a drippy egg on top.
-We love eggs and rice around here!
+It’s perfect for busy weeknights and holds up well, making it ideal for work lunches or meal prep.
+The leftovers are delicious the next day with a drippy egg on top (we love eggs and rice).
+Add this to your collection of high-protein recipes, easy dinners, and ways to use rice.

-I love it when a kitchen mishap turns into something fabulous, and that’s precisely what happened with this Italian sausage rice recipe!
+I love it when a kitchen mishap turns into something fabulous, and that’s precisely what happened with this Italian sausage rice recipe.
 It started as a pasta sauce, but I didn’t realize I was out of tomatoes until after I had browned the sausage.
-So I pivoted and added bone broth (for extra protein), rice, and seasonings, and it was a huge hit!
-This is my kind of food, and I don’t get tired of it.
-It’s simple, flavorful, nutritious, and versatile!
+So I pivoted, added bone broth and rice, and it was a huge hit.
+This is my kind of food – simple, flavorful, and nutritious.

-The entire meal cooks in one pan, and it’s very affordable!
-This will feed 3 to 4 people, and you can easily stretch it with a simple side dish.
-And if you’re a savvy shopper, then you know that stocking up on ingredients when they’re at their lowest price will save you even more.
+The entire meal cooks in one pan, and it’s very affordable.
+This will feed 3 to 4 people, but you could easily stretch it by adding a can of beans or serving it with a simple side dish.

-This is one of my favorite things to meal prep for my husband’s lunches.
-It’s an easy recipe to double, and you can divide the leftovers into single-serve meal prep containers for an easy lunch on the go!
+This is regularly part of my weekly meal prep.
+The recipe is easy to double, and you can divide the leftovers into single-serve meal-prep containers for an easy lunch on the go!

 Italian Sausage Rice Recipe

 This is a short list with just four necessary ingredients.
-Seasonings and herbs are optional and not required for the recipe to work and be delicious!
+Seasonings and herbs are optional; the recipe will still work and be delicious!

 - Italian sausage.
-This adds most of the flavor to the dish.
-Use spicy, sweet, or mild – whatever you like.
+This does the heavy lifting in this recipe, adding most of the flavor to the dish.
+Use spicy or mild – whatever you like.

 - Long-grain rice.
 I prefer long-grain white rice, but any rice will work.
 See notes below.